 In an effort to control the cane beetle infestations, Australians decided to bring in the cane toad.
 Instead of eating cane beetles and grubs, these toads ate everything but… Talk about your all time backfires!
 This toxic toad is now a highly invasive species that has wreaked havoc on Australian wildlife!
-They are very poisonous, they eat anything they can get in their mouths, and they have no natural predators; sans humans.
+They are very poisonous, they eat anything that they can get in their mouths, and they have no known natural predators; sans humans.

 First the Stats…